hainm/PDZ_ddG/results/refine/amber/README.md

 - Folder

-    ./pdbs: converted pdb files from minized rst7 files, which were used for mmgbsa ./ddG: ddG and CA-rmsd to native
+    ./pdbs: converted pdb files from minimized rst7 files, which were used for mmgbsa ./ddG: ddG and CA-rmsd to native